whatwg/streams/README.md

 The constructor is passed several functions, all optional:

 * `start(error)` is called when the writable stream is created, and should open the underlying writable sink.
 If this process is asynchronous, it can return a promise to signal success or failure.
-* `write(chunk, done, error)` should write `chunk` to the underlying sink.
-It can call its `done` or `error` parameters, either synchronously or asynchronously, to respectively signal that the underlying resource is ready for more data or that an error occurred writing.
-The stream implementation guarantees that this function will be called only after previous writes have succeeded (i.e. called their `done` parameter), and never after `close` or `abort` is called.
+* `write(chunk)` should write `chunk` to the underlying sink.
+It can return a promise to signal success or failure of the write operation to the underlying sink.
+The stream implementation guarantees that this function will be called only after previous writes have succeeded, and never after `close` or `abort` is called.
 * `close()` should close the underlying sink.
 If this process is asynchronous, it can return a promise to signal success or failure.
 The stream implementation guarantees that this function will be called only after all queued-up writes have succeeded.
 * `abort()` is an abrupt close, signaling that all data written so far is suspect.
 It should clean up underlying resources, much like `close`, but perhaps with some custom handling.
 Unlike `close`, `abort` will be called even if writes are queued up, throwing away those chunks.
 If this process is asynchronous, it can return a promise to signal success or failure.